chinchalinchin/being-and-death/docs/source/01_being.md

 If meaning is determined by the language from which it arose, what is the ultimate invariant quantity to which language itself must conform in order to prescribe a metric for meaning?
 With careful thought, the answer is obvious.
 If there is one constant to be found in all the various languages in the world, at any given time in the spoken history of humanity, it is found in the words: _Be, _Ser_, _Sein_, _Shi_, _Desu_, etc. The invariant of language is, of course, Being itself.
 In the same way the speed of light requires space and time to become the quantities necessary for its correct calculation, Being requires language to become forms which can represent it.

 We are thus asking if the conjugation of _am_ deserves recognition as an ontological operation over and above the existential operation of _is_ which structures language, or if it is a redundancy that is already included in _is_ or merely a semantical construct with no meaning outside of language.
-If the first case obtains, _am_ provides structure distinct from the structure of the _is_, essentially performing the function of dimensionalizing language, and the question _what am I_ has been granted a necessary, but not sufficient, condition for a meaningful answer.
-If either of the latter cases obtain, then the answer we seek is clearly some variation of _I am Nothing_.
+If the first case obtains, _am_ provides structure distinct from the structure of the _is_, essentially performing the function of dimensionalizing laneguage, and the question _what am I_ has been granted a necessary, but not sufficient, condition for a meaningful answer.
+If either of thee latter cases obtain, then the answer we seek is clearly some variation of _I am Nothing_.

 Insight into this question can be gained by studying the historical origins of Being in our language.
 Language is an archeological treasure hiding in plain sight, a living autobiography of history. **Ludwig Wittgenstein** likened language to "_an ancienty city: a maze of little streets and squares, of old and new houses, and of houses with additions from various periods; and this surrounded by a multitude of new boroughs with straight regular streets and uniform houses_"[^Wittgenstein#1] In other words, language is not an absolute, but a process, constantly shifting forms and revealing new realms of meaning, but retaining its essential function: that of representation and signification.